-A British woman said, "What surprised me was how easy it was to get lost in the subway station.
+A British woman said, "How easy it was to get lost in the subway station surprised me.
 There were a lot of entrances, so getting into the station was a piece of cake, but trying to find the train I had to take was another matter altogether.
-I don't know why, but I just couldn't find the right platform and had to check the signage so many times."
+I just couldn't find the right platform and had to check the signage so many times."

-These are problems even Japanese people struggle with - difficulty finding an appropriate place to flag down taxis, or not being able to get a taxi because every single one is occupied!
+These are problems even Japanese people struggle with - difficulty finding an appropriate place to flag down taxis or being unable to get a cab because they all seem occupied!
 So friends from overseas, please know that we feel your pain and frustration in times like these.

 In many other countries, hailing a taxi is usually the most convenient way to move around.
 However, because cabs may be more expensive in Japan than they are in other Asian countries, many tourists do find it challenging to justify frequent usage of this mode of transportation during their trips.

 In which case, that leaves many people with the train service, but we all know how convoluted the stations and routes can get!
 Even if you don't get lost, you may end up walking around awkwardly inside the station, looking for the correct platform or the right way out.
 Train stations in Japan aren't always the most intuitive, after all, especially for tourists.